custom-cards/upcoming-media-card/troubleshooting.md

 If you're having issues with the card, make sure it's not contained inside another card in your ui-lovelace.yaml to rule out issues with the container card.

-Make sure you installed the custom components.
+Make sure you installed the custom components & they are working correctly.
 This card only works with the custom-components linked at the top of the [readme of this card](https://github.com/custom-cards/upcoming-media-card/blob/master/README.md).

 ## Components: